Let’s consider psychedelic navigation around our vast sea of consciousness. What is our latitude? our longitude? How do we chart a course?

 What we have is the intersection between the personal and the universal.
 What the cosmos asks of us and what we ask of the cosmos.

 Maybe next week, we’ll delve into how we can move skillfully through our open sea.
-We’ve actually been working to answer this question for years in our Sitting For Psychonauts class.
-It’s a month long intensive that offers powerful tools to prepare you for deep water.
-We have another cohort beginning in June.
+We’ve actually been working to answer this question for years.
+You can explore this in our mini class Meditative Preparations for Psychedelic Journeys.

 If you have other ideas about how to chart this big globe of the mind, I’m happy to hear it.